Deterministic generation of hybrid entangled states using quantum walks: Acknowledgements

 \section{Acknowledgements}

 J.~S. acknowledges the support from the National Science and Technological Council (NSTC) of Taiwan through grant no. NSTC 112-2628-M-006-007-MY4 and NSTC 112-2811-M-006-033-MY4.
 V.~M. acknowledges the support from the National Science and Technology Council (NSTC) of Taiwan through MOST 111-2636-M-007-009-, NSTC 112-2636-M-007-008- and Physics Division, National Center for Theoretical Sciences (Grant No. 112-2124-M-002-003-).
+J.~S. and V.~M. thank Prof. Yi-Ping Huang for carefully reading an earlier version of the manuscript and providing insightful comments.